cwqt/site/posts/2020-01-15-voice-training.md

 draft: true
 ---

+## lessons

+- vocal weight
+- nurdling: sounding like stitch, avoid that! (fairly common)
+- re-listening to recorded vt lessons is painful
+- doing literally anything imaginable to avoid speaking, a la infinite scrolling, checking e-mails, writing this post...
+- mimicry: very based, I have a bunch of clips I just play back & emulate

+<audio src="https://ftp.cass.si/n9s4=gdg9.mp4" controls></audio>

+going from low to higher pitch while keeping low weight

-## how not to want to kill yourself when voice training
+## how not to want to die when voice training

 - play spotify in background on speaker
 - ease into it by just _making sound_